yjchoi1/learn-mpm-2d/book/strain_measure.md

 ### Rate of deformation tensor (strain rate tensor)
 The rate of deformation tensor, $\mathbf{D}$, also known as the strain rate tensor, represents the symmetric part of the velocity gradient tensor, $\mathbf{L}$.
-It describes the rate of change of strain in the material, excluding any rotational effects.
+It describes the rate of change of strain in the material (rate of stretching and shearing).
 Mathematically, $\mathbf{D}$ is given by:

 $$
 \mathbf{D} = \frac{1}{2}(\mathbf{L} + \mathbf{L}^T) =